These are the various classes of activity that you can perform. For example running, cycling and swimming.

 - Gellish, R.L. et al. (2007) Longitudinal Modeling of the Relationship between Age and Maximal Heart Rate.
 Medicine & Science in Sports & Exercise, 39 (5), p.
 822-829.

-The research to evidence such calculations are relatively sparse, and as one can imagine generic, which can often lead to questionable figures.
+An important point to bear in mind is that the research to evidence such calculations are relatively sparse, and as one can imagine generic.
+This can often lead to questionable figures.
 Particularly at extremes of grades, or over very undulating terrain.

 References & Further Reading